-Plan your budget with a consistent mortgage payment at a low rate that will stay the same through the life of your loan.
+Protect your budget with a consistent mortgage payment at a low rate that will stay the same through the life of your loan.

-You will pay less in interest.
+With a 15-year fixed rate mortgage, you will pay less in interest.
 If you borrow $100,000 to purchase a home at a 4% interest rate, paying over a longer period of time will mean more interest on the money borrowed.
 So, a 15-year mortgage can significantly cut down on the interest that you pay.
 Add to that the lower interest rates that are often available for 15-year mortgages and you could have some big savings available.

-Your monthly payment will likely be lower.
+The advantage of a 30-year mortgage is that your monthly payment will likely be lower.
 Because you are spreading out your payments over a longer period of time, they will almost always be lower with a 30-year mortgage.
 If your monthly budget is tight, this may be a better way to go.

-How it Works
+How It Works

 - Monthly payments are based on interest rate, principal loan amount, and amortized interest over 30 years.
-With a Fixed Rate Mortgage, your interest rate will never change, even if market rates increase!
+With a fixed rate mortgage, your interest rate will never change, even if market rates increase!

 - Your payment will not change throughout the life of the loan.